TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/SignalsSlots/Index.rst

 Concept of signals and slots
 ============================

-Whenever the sender (i.e. a Core class or the class of an extension) wants to send a signal it calls :php:`dispatch` on the SignalSlot :php:`Dispatcher`.
+Whenever the sender (i.e. a `Core`:pn: class or the class of an extension) wants to send a signal it calls :php:`dispatch` on the SignalSlot :php:`Dispatcher`.
 The sender does not have or need any information about the receivers (slots).
 (See :ref:`Dispatching Signals <signals-dispatch>`)